• Home

 Can I use fresh tortellini instead of frozen?

-You can, but it needs closer attention.
-Fresh tortellini cooks much faster than frozen — it can go from perfectly tender to mushy in as little as 15 minutes at low heat.
+You can, but it needs a little more attention.
+Fresh tortellini cooks much faster than frozen tortellini.
+They can go from perfectly tender to mushy in as little as 15 minutes on low.
+If you are using fresh tortellini, check it at 12 minutes and serve it as soon as it’s tender.
+Frozen tortellini is more forgiving in the cooking environment, and they hold up better to the 30 minute window.

 Can I skip browning the sausage?